-These minerals are essential because they critical for the processing of vitamins, and the production of crucial enzymes and hormones in the body.
+These minerals are essential because they critical for the processing of vitamins, and the production of crucial enzymes which are catalysts to every function in the body, including the production of hormones in the body.

 They are needed for proper blood circulation, fluid regulation, nerve transmission, muscle contraction, cellular integrity, and energy production.

 Any deficiency or overabundance of any mineral can set up an imbalance causing any number of symptoms, setting up an environment prone to disease.

 Essential minerals work synergistically with each other, as well as with other nutrients.
 Not surprising then, they are combined by nature in unrefined whole foods.
 This provides us with the opportunity for optimum digestion and bodily function.

 However, we often eat too heavily in our portions of animal proteins, unhealthy fats, and carbohydrates, upsetting the delicate balance required for the best nutrient absorption.

 What our bodies need to stay healthy is to feed it the foods it has taken a millennia to refine.
 And in part that means we eat the rich sources of macro and micro nutrients found in the vegetation on this planet.
 From seafood to seeds, nuts to beans, fruit to vegetables, we have a wonderful balance to the fats and protein we get from other sources.

 Fresh vegetables are the best foods to eat because they support almost every function required for digestion, nutrient absorption and detoxifying, from the lymphatic system to the cardiovascular and muscular.